Baseline Definition – A Reliable Assessment Model for the Finance Function

 You work in the oil and gas sector.
 Your department is responsible for the audits prescribed in the joint-venture agreements forming the commercial structure for operating the fields.
 Your small team is overwhelmed by the number of audit findings and the time needed to resolve them.
 There have been instances where these audit findings have led to legal disputes.
 You agreed with your manager to address this exposure for the organisation.
 There may also be under-billing to the joint-venture partners.
 Although the joint-venture partner auditors will highlight over-billing, they are less likely to seek under-billing.

-You already know that boosting your team with some temporary resources may address the backlog in the short term but will not fix the underlying causes.
-Using the time to assess the current status using the four-element sequence should allow you to get to the bottom of it.
-It will give you the correct input to make changes that will be successful and sustainable.
+You already know that boosting your team with temporary resources may address the backlog in the short term but will not fix the underlying causes.
+Assessing the current status using the four-element sequence should allow you to understand the issue and give you the correct input to make successful and sustainable changes.

 Your team is overwhelmed with today’s issues and trying to prevent them from worsening.
 Therefore, bringing in some consultants, such as Loughridge Transformations, to facilitate the baseline assessment could prove worthwhile.